Part B Premium Savings Program

 Please note: If you are not an MHBP Standard Option enrollee, or if you are and already have Medicare, you are only eligible to enroll in the voluntary Part B Premium Savings Program during the FEHBP Open Season unless you have a QLE.
 If you will turn 65 or qualify for Medicare outside of Open Season, you will be eligible to enroll in the MHBP Standard Option and the Part B Premium Savings Program at that time.

 2. Next, if you will enroll in MHBP Standard Option and the Part B Premium Savings Program as result of a QLE and you do not have Medicare Part B coverage, you will need to enroll for Medicare Part B coverage starting three months prior to your 65th birthday, or during the upcoming Medicare General Enrollment Period (GEP) if your initial eligibility period has expired.
 The GEP takes place from January 1 through March 31 each year.
-Your Part B coverage would become effective July 1, 2013 if enrolling during the GEP.
+Your Part B coverage would become effective July 1 following your enrollment, if enrolled during the GEP.
 If you enroll in the Part B Premium Savings Program at the same time you qualify for Medicare, then this coverage would become effective when your Medicare becomes effective.
-If you are already enrolled in Standard Option with Medicare Parts A and B as your primary coverage and you sign up for the Part B Premium Savings program during the FEHBP Open Season, your Part B Premium Savings Program benefits are effective January 1, 2013.
+If you are already enrolled in Standard Option with Medicare Parts A and B as your primary coverage and you sign up for the Part B Premium Savings program during the FEHBP Open Season, your Part B Premium Savings Program benefits are effective January 1.

 3. Finally, to obtain reimbursement, you must send us proof (e.g., Notice of Medicare Premium Payment Due, or Notice of Annuity Adjustment) of your premium payment each month with our Request for Reimbursement form.
-A sum equal to the effective CMS standard monthly Part B premium amount ($104.90 for 2013) will be reimbursed.
+A sum equal to the effective CMS standard monthly Part B premium amount (currently $104.90) will be reimbursed.

 Conditions of Enrollment